splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

 Splunk OpenTelemetry Zero Configuration Auto Instrumentation for Java provides the following benefits:

-- You don't need to configure or instrument your applications before deployment if your Java back-end services or applications use any of the supported libraries.
+- You don't need to configure or instrument your applications before deployment if your Java applications use any of the supported libraries.
 - You can start streaming traces and monitor distributed applications with Splunk APM in minutes.

 To enable automatic instrumentation, install the ``splunk-otel-auto-instrumentation`` package.
 After installing the package, you must start or restart any Java applications that you want to instrument.